nsnam/ns-3-dev-git/src/internet/doc/ipv6.rst

 Note that the router (i.e., the node with :cpp:class:`Radvd`) will have to have a global address, while the nodes using the auto-generated addresses (SLAAC) will have to have a link-local address.
-This is accomplised using :cpp:class:`Ipv6AddressHelper::AssignWithoutAddress`, e.g.:
+This is accomplished using :cpp:class:`Ipv6AddressHelper::AssignWithoutAddress`, e.g.:

 ::